 Fighting Drug Possession Charges

-If drugs are found in your home or vehicle, then you will usually be arrested, but that doesn’t mean you are guilty.
+You will usually be arrested if drugs are found in your home or vehicle, but that doesn’t mean you are guilty.
 Police will do whatever they can to get you to either confess or at least say something that will hurt your defense later on.
-This is why you need to wait until your attorney is present before agreeing to speak with the police.
+Always wait until your attorney is present before agreeing to speak with the police.

 It’s important to remember that just because drugs are found on your property doesn’t mean you are guilty, but if there is evidence that you could access them and knew about them, you can still be charged.